With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Averte Fka Merry Meadow Farm Bradford House is a mental health treatment center in Orange County, VT, located at 996 Lower Plain, 5033 zip code area.
 Averte Fka Merry Meadow Farm Bradford House provides residential treatment.
-Averte Fka Merry Meadow Farm Bradford House offers group therapy, activity therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Averte Fka Merry Meadow Farm Bradford House offers group therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Averte Fka Merry Meadow Farm Bradford House also supports people with serious mental illness.
-Additional services at Averte Fka Merry Meadow Farm Bradford House consist of vocational rehabilitation services, case management and supported housing.
+Additional services at Averte Fka Merry Meadow Farm Bradford House consist of illness management and recovery, vocational rehabilitation services and psychosocial rehabilitation services.

-Learn MoreSecond Spring South is a mental health treatment clinic in Orange County, Vermont, located at 118 Clark Road, 5679 zip code.
+Learn MoreSecond Spring South is a mental health facility in Orange County, VT, located at 118 Clark Road in the 5679 zip code.
 Second Spring South provides residential treatment.
-Second Spring South provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to young adults, adults and seniors 65 or older.
+Second Spring South provides dialectical behavior therapy, psychotropic medication and couples/family therapy to adults, seniors 65 or older and young adults.
 Second Spring South also supports people requiring dual diagnosis treatment.
-Additional services provided by Second Spring South consist of vocational rehabilitation services, supported employment and psychosocial rehabilitation services.
+Additional services offered by Second Spring South consist of supported employment, family psychoeducation and vocational rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.